 Signs My Steering Is Going Bad Naperville IL

-To protect your steering system you should never hold the steering wheel in the far right or far left position for more than a few seconds at a time.
-This can wear out your pump in a hurry.
+Holding your steering wheel in the far right or far left position for more than a few seconds at a time is never a good idea.
+Doing so can wear out your power steering pump quickly.

 Power Steering Service Near Me